 More than likely you might be considering Pewter Green as an accent color rather than a wall color for your entire space.
 Here is an inspired design by Wood Visions (@wood_visions), another series regular around here:

-I thought that I had Pewter Green in a bathroom, but alas the photo has escaped me.
+I thought that I had Pewter Green on bathroom walls, but alas the photo has escaped me.
 Here is a similar color, Benjamin Moore Vintage Vogue:

 Pewter Green will look just a bit cooler than this.